MikeLud/ALPR-YOLO11-TEST/readme.md

 - `CORNER_DILATION_PIXELS`: Configure corner dilation for license plate extraction
 - `USE_ONNX`: Use ONNX models for faster inference (default: false, uses PyTorch)
 - `ONNX_MODELS_DIR`: Directory path for ONNX models (default: "models/onnx")
+- `SAVE_DEBUG_IMAGES`: Enable/disable saving debug images (default: false)
+- `DEBUG_IMAGES_DIR`: Directory path for debug images (default: "debug_images")
 - Various confidence thresholds for different detection components

+## Debug Image Support

+This module includes a debug image feature that saves intermediate results during license plate detection and recognition.
+This is useful for:

+- Troubleshooting detection issues
+- Visualizing each stage of the pipeline
+- Understanding how the models are processing images
+- Tuning confidence thresholds and other parameters

+When enabled, debug images are saved to the configured directory for each step of the detection process:
+- Original input images
+- Resized input images for each model
+- Model outputs and predictions
+- Plate detections with corners
+- Cropped license plates
+- Character detections within plates
+- State classification results
+- Vehicle detections and classifications
+- Final annotated results

+To enable debug images, set `SAVE_DEBUG_IMAGES` to "True" in the environment variables or use the "Debug Image Saving" option in the UI.
+You can also configure a custom directory path using the `DEBUG_IMAGES_DIR` setting.

 ## ONNX Support